Adnan5000/child-security-monitoring-app/mobile/SETUP_GUIDE.md

-# React Native Setup Guide
+# React Native Android Setup Guide

+> This project intentionally targets **Android only**.
+Any `ios/` artifacts created by the React Native CLI can be ignored.

 ## Quick Start